 The black carpet beetle is considered a general feeder but economic damage primarily occurs on fabrics in the household.
 They are known to eat large, irregular holes through any acceptable food material.
-They prefer to feed on the surface of wool products or at the base of furs leaving, bare spots on the hide.
+They prefer to feed on the surface of wool products or at the base of furs, leaving bare spots on the hide.
 On most fabrics the nap is usually consumed leaving the base threads intact.
 Additionally, the black carpet beetle may be a pest of stored products when it invades containers of cereals, nuts, and stored grain.
 Black carpet beetle damage renders most fabrics aesthetically unappealing and useless.
 Furthermore, those in close association with black carpet beetles may suffer allergic reactions as a result of exposure to beetle fragments, cast skins, or dust.

 Black carpet beetles can be detected by close inspection of susceptible household goods.
 Depending on the value of the infested product, some may opt to discard the product while others may choose control options in an effort to salvage the goods.

 Careful inspection is the first step in controlling black carpet beetle infestations.
 All susceptible household fabrics ranging from rugs to mounted animal specimens must be inspected closely for presence of larvae, their cast skins, and damage.
 Other food sources such as stored grains, bird seed, and cereals should also be examined.
 Since adult beetles feed on pollen and nectar, all cut flowers from the outdoors should be inspected for black carpet beetle presence.
-Screens should also be installed around windows and doors should be tightly fitted to prevent adults from entering the structure.
-Additionally, black carpet beetles favor animal nests such as that of birds and rodents and can be a source of infestation in the winter when the first sign of cold weather forces the beetles indoors.
+Screens should also be installed around windows, and doors should be tightly fitted to prevent adults from entering the structure.
+Additionally, black carpet beetles favor animal nests such as those of birds and rodents and can be a source of infestation in the winter when the first sign of cold weather forces the beetles indoors.
 Location and removal of such nests before winter can also prevent infestation.

 Vacuuming may be used to remove debris such as animal hair and lint that serves as a food source for black carpet beetles.
 When located, infested articles should be disposed of.
 However, if the item is of high value, several options are available.
-Items such as furs can be placed in cold storage at temperatures around 40°C. Also, some items may be frozen for a week in an effort to kill all beetle larvae.
+Items such as furs can be placed in cold storage at temperatures around 40°F. Also, some items may be frozen for a week in an effort to kill all beetle larvae.

 Paradichlorobenzene (moth balls) and napthalene offer little protection against black carpet beetles.
 Paradichlorobenzene has been shown to slightly inhibit feeding but is not an effective repellent against the black carpet beetle.